 For those acquired SCA entities accounted for in accordance with paragraph 8.b.i. of SSAP No. 97 under the statutory purchase method, the historical bases of the acquired entity shall continue to be used in preparing its statutory financial statements.
 Therefore, pushdown accounting is not permitted.

-Positive goodwill recorded under the statutory purchase method of accounting shall be admitted subject to the following limitation: Positive goodwill from all sources, including life, accident and health, and deposit-type assumption reinsurance, is limited in the aggregate to 10% of the acquiring entity’s capital and surplus as required to be shown on the statutory balance sheet of the reporting entity for its most recently filed statement with the domiciliary state commissioner adjusted to exclude any net positive goodwill, EDP equipment and operating system software, and net deferred tax assets.
+Positive goodwill recorded under the statutory purchase method of accounting shall be admitted subject to the following limitation: Positive goodwill from all sources, including life, accident and health, and deposit-type assumption reinsurance and goodwill resulting from the acquisition of an SCA by the insurance reporting entity that is reported on the SCA’s financial statements (resulting from the application of pushdown accounting), is limited in the aggregate to 10% of the acquiring entity’s capital and surplus as required to be shown on the statutory balance sheet of the reporting entity for its most recently filed statement with the domiciliary state commissioner adjusted to exclude any net positive goodwill, EDP equipment and operating system software, and net deferred tax assets.
 Additionally, all positive goodwill shall be nonadmitted when the underlying investment in the SCA or partnership, joint venture and limited liability company is nonadmitted.
 When negative goodwill exists, it shall be recorded as a contra-asset.
 Positive or negative goodwill resulting from the purchase of an SCA, joint venture, partnership or limited liability company shall be amortized to unrealized capital gains and losses on investments over the period in which the acquiring entity benefits economically, not to exceed 10 years.
 Positive or negative goodwill resulting from life, accident and health, and deposit-type assumption reinsurance shall be amortized to operations as a component of general insurance expenses over the period in which the assuming entity benefits economically, not to exceed 10 years.
 Goodwill shall be evaluated separately for each transaction.(INT 01-18)

 On December 7, 2019, the Statutory Accounting Principles (E) Working Group adopted, as final, a clarification edit to SSAP No. 68—Business Combinations and Goodwill to clarify that all goodwill from an insurance entity’s acquisition of SCAs, regardless of whether pushdown accounting is applied, is subject to the existing 10% admittance limitation.
 (With adoption of this edit, paragraph 9 was split into two separate paragraphs.)
 The remainder of this agenda item was re-exposed to allow additional time for specific examples of pushdown accounting to be provided by interested parties, as well as consider comments received on pushdown.